atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 ---
-title: "Option 2 : Setup dess in GCP(Google Cloud Platform)"
+title: "Setup dess on GCP (Google Cloud) Platform"
-SEOtitle: "Setup @platform (at_platform or AtPlatform) dess in GCP(Google Cloud Platform)"
+SEOtitle: "Setup @platform (at_platform or AtPlatform) dess in GCP (Google Cloud Platform)"
-linkTitle: "2 : dess"
+linkTitle: "Setup dess on GCP"
 weight: 2
 date: 2021-06-02
 content : The @platform resources will help you quickly build your end-to-end encrypted app
-description: Step-by-Step setup of dess in Google Cloud Platform (GCP)
+description: Step-by-Step setup of dess on GCP (Google Cloud Platform)
 ---

 dess stands for "Distributed Edge Secondary Server" and it is used to host your @signs on your own secondary server.
-Refer to the [dess](/docs/functional_architecture/dess/) under Platform architecture to learn more.
+Refer to the [dess](/docs/get-started/dess/) under Platform architecture to learn more.

 In this step-by-step guide we will walk you through all steps required to setup your own private dess in GCP cloud from scratch.
-Please use index to skip some steps in case you have done them in other way.
+Please use index to skip some steps in case you have done them in another way.

 ## Table of contents